microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 While you’re modifying a partial template, decide if you want to modify the partial template for all templates that reference this partial template or just the one you’re working on.
 If you only want to modify it for the one template you are working on, make sure to rename the template at the top before making any changes and hit save.
 On the main template you will have to update the template to call your newly named partial template.

-**NOTE**: Scrolling between the template editor on the left and FHIR bundle output on the right-hand side only works for the original template you selected.
+**NOTE**: Scrolling between the template editor and the FHIR bundle output only works for the original template you selected.
 When working with a template that you drilled into, you will need to scroll on both sides of the UI.

 For more details on the released partial templates and examples, see the [Partial Templates concept](partial-template-concept.md) documentation.